zll961020/LatentSync/README.md

 ## 🔥 Updates

-- `2025/03/14`: We released LatentSync 1.5, which (1) improves temporal consistency via adding temporal layer, (2) improves performance on Chinese videos and (3) reduces the VRAM requirement of the stage2 training to **23 GB** through a series of optimizations.
-Learn more details at [this](docs/changelog_v1_5.md).
+- `2025/03/14`: We released LatentSync 1.5, which (1) improves temporal consistency via adding temporal layer, (2) improves performance on Chinese videos and (3) reduces the VRAM requirement of the stage2 training to **20 GB** through a series of optimizations.
+Learn more details [here](docs/changelog_v1.5.md).

 ## 📖 Introduction